 Edmonton International Street Performers Hybrid Festival

 Edmonton International Street Performers Festival has planned a variety of Festival programming for 2021.
 EISPF knows how vital it is for us to contribute to the health and well-being of Edmontonians by continuing to offer our brand of festival spirit and joy for all.
-One way we plan to do this is by presenting StreetFest Community "MaskParades" in neighbourhoods throughout Edmonton.
+One way we plan to do this is by presenting StreetFest Community "MaskParades" in neighborhoods throughout Edmonton.
 Along with our "MaskParades", Street Performer Skills Workshops - providing training in juggling, balance, dance, and more - will be available upon request.

 EPCOR Heart + Soul Fund sponsorship will help support performer fees, tech support, workshop artist facilitators, as well as PPE and marketing.